bopindux/VillagePeace/README.md

 ## Installation
 Just as for any other jar mod.
-- Copy content of release zip files to vanilla client or server jar (e.g. using 7-zip) and remove `META-INF`in client jar.
+- Copy content of [release zip files](https://github.com/bopindux/VillagePeace/releases) to vanilla client or server jar (e.g. using 7-zip) and remove `META-INF`in client jar.
+You find the vanilla client jar in your .minecraft/versions directory.
-- Run client jar: create a new version by copying the client jar to a new folder in your .minecraft/versions.
-Name the folder like the client jar.
-Add the .json file  from the vanilla version.
+- Run client jar: create a new minecraft version for the launcher by copying the client jar to a new folder in your .minecraft/versions and rename to 1.14.2-VillagePeace.jar.
+Name the folder like the client jar (1.14.2-VillagePeace).
+Add the .json file from the vanilla version and rename like folder (1.14.2-VillagePeace.json).
 Create a new profile in the launcher using the new version.
 - Run server jar same as for vanilla jar.